 Any of the three commonly used tumbling media for brass will do.

-Stainless steel is the fastest way to achieve the desired result.
+Stainless steel tumbling media is the fastest way to achieve the desired result.

 But you can use whatever you want.

-14. How long do I have to tumble my parts with tumbling media for brass?
+14. How long to tumble brass parts with tumbling media?

 The primary purpose of tumbling brass parts is to clean them.

-It depends on how much shine you are going for.
+It depends on how much shine you want.

-The time frame for tumbling brass can vary from a few hours to even days.
+The timeframe for tumbling brass parts can vary from a few hours to even days.

 15. Can I tumble jewelry with tumbling media for brass?